 - Bio oil – To continue prevention of stretch marks after birth

-- Breast / Nursing Pads (Bamboo or Pigeon) – To avoid milk leakages on your clothes.
+- Breast / Nursing Pads (Bamboo or Pigeon) – To avoid milk leakages.

 - Toiletries – Toothbrush, Toothpaste, Cleansers, Moisturiser, deodorant, Shampoo & Conditioner and other personal hygiene products in your toiletries bag.

-- Flushable wipes – A little bit softer than toilet paper, feels cleaner after bleeding, also good for cleaning scars from caesarean. **EDIT Flushable wipes are AMAZING!
+- Flushable wipes – A little bit softer than toilet paper, feels cleaner after bleeding, also good for cleaning scars from caesarean. **A few after notes on this.
+Flushable wipes are AMAZING!
 Seriously.
 I much preferred to used them rather than toilet paper.
 I got the one that was easy to pull out in the packet and used them at home for a while afterwards as well.
-To keep clean after going to the toilet.
-Also good for recovery period after birth – see “my bag list”.
-Please note that flushable wipes are not always “flushable”.
-Put them in the bin like pads/nappies/baby wipes to avoid clogging up your pipes at home or at the hospital.
-If you want to be more environmentally friendly, use cold wash cloths instead.

 - Make up, GHD, hair brush, hair dryer, hair ties – Check with your hospital to see if they provide a hair dryer or not.